phetsims/sherpa/README.md

 [List of the third-party code, fonts, images and audio](third-party-licenses.md)

-For developers: when adding a new library or changing third-party-licenses.json, please run the following command which will update and push changes to the Markdown file linked above.
+For developers: when adding a new library or changing third-party-licenses.json, please run the `grunt report-third-party` command with the
-`grunt update-third-party-licenses-md`
+`--copy-from-build` option after running a `grunt-all.sh build-no-lint`.
+Note that this grunt task has a required argument which is the directory to copy the HTML files to.

 ### Documentation
 The [PhET Development Overview](http://bit.ly/phet-development-overview) is the most complete guide to PhET Simulation Development.
 This guide includes how